Street Fighter V: Gameplay

 Street Fighter V carries on the 2D fighting gameplay of its predecessors, in which two fighters use a variety of attacks and special abilities to knock out their opponent.
 The game features the EX gauge introduced in Street Fighter III, which builds as the player lands attacks and can be used to either power up special moves or perform super combos known as Critical Arts, although the Focus Attacks from the previous game have been removed.
 New to this game is the "V-Gauge", which builds as the player receives attacks and adds four new techniques: V-Skills, V-Reversals, V-Triggers, and V-Shifts.
 V-Skills are special attacks unique to each fighter; for example, Ryu can parry an attack while M. Bison can reflect projectiles, some of which build V-Gauge when successfully performed.
 V-Reversals allow players to use a section of the V-Gauge to perform a counter move whilst being attacked.
 Similarly, V-Shifts use one section of the V-Gauge to dodge and potentially counter an incoming attack.
 Finally, V-Triggers use the entire V-Gauge to allow the player to perform a unique ability, such as a temporary damage boost for Ryu's energy balls or added hits to Chun-Li's attacks.
 Additionally, the Stun Meter, which has been present since Street Fighter III, is made visible under the health bars in this game.
 The Stun Meter increases when receiving consecutive attacks and will cause the player to become stunned if filled; thus, it encourages players to play offensively when the opponent's Meter is close to full.
 The game also features an interactive arena, showcasing special animations when a player is defeated at the edge of the arena.

 Characters

 The game featured 16 characters at launch, four of whom were new to the Street Fighter series.
 Following the game's launch, several additional characters were developed and added to the game via updates, split between several "seasons" of content.
 These characters, among other post-launch content, are able to be purchased via either real-world currency, or "Fight Money", earned through gameplay.

-New playable characters are highlighted in bold.